threefoldfoundation/books/content/web4/architecture_highlevel/web4_integration_web3.md

 ## Integration with blockchain (web 3)

-While the twin is a better alternative than the blockchain for many protocols, certain tasks still require a blockchain, such as
+The twin integrates with web 3 or blockchain for the following functions:

 - money
 - smart contract between people